sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - After specificing the vol and storage,  to access it from the container,mount it to  ..
 - a dir inside the container
 spec:
-  containers
+  containers:
   volumes:
   - name: data-volume
     hostPath:
        path: /data
        type: Directory

-## to access the volume from a container uding volume mount:
+to access the volume from a container using volume mount:
-- volume mount is spec.container level
+- volumemount is spec.container level
 spec:
   containers
   - image: alpine